Making pistachio baklava might seem a little daunting, but it's actually quite simple, using store-bought frozen phyllo sheets from the grocery store!

 Baklava isn't difficult to make, but it does take time, patience, and care.
 It's a delicate exercise of layering thin sheets of phyllo and brushing them with melted butter.
 It's very calming once you get into the rhythm.
 It should never be rushed or thrown together.
 It's a sweet treat that is best served with tart, summer-fresh berries and a good cup of coffee (preferably Turkish coffee).

-My mom used to make baklava with hazelnuts, but since I've developed a pesky allergy to them, now we make replace them with pistachios.
+My mom used to make baklava with hazelnuts, but since I've developed an allergy to them, now we make replace baklava with pistachios.
 It's also quite common to make baklava with cashews, so feel free to replace the pistachios with the same weight of hazelnuts or cashews.

 If you want to make baklava without nuts, one baking substitution to consider would be to use ground pumpkin seeds or ground sunflower seeds.
 The flavour will be different but this should work quite well!
 Replace the pistachios with the same weight of either.